 We are viewed as a denomination where one is welcomed and affirmed regardless of sexual orientation or religious upbringing.
 We are welcoming to the LGBTQIA+ community.
 Maine parishes strive to be open and affirming to all of God’s children, regardless of age, race, gender, or orientation.
 We try hard to make visitors feel at home even if our liturgy may be unfamiliar.
 Congregations have experienced most of their newcomers coming from different religious traditions – from Catholic to Congregational to those who have not attended church in the past.

 The Dio Log was one of the first diocesan email newsletters in the Episcopal Church, published twice a month since May 1999!
 Sent to more than 3,000 people across the diocese and beyond, it shares upcoming events, news, links, and messages from the bishop.
 In addition, the diocese has a robust social media presence on Facebook, Twitter, YouTube, Instagram, as well as our Faith in Maine podcast.
-The diocese makes robust use of videoconferencing technology such as Zoom to meet in small and large groups without having to travel, which has been particular helpful during the COVID-19 pandemic.
-The diocesan office hosts weekly office hours to answer communications questions for our churches.
+The diocese makes robust use of videoconferencing technology such as Zoom to meet in small and large groups without having to travel, which was particular helpful during the COVID-19 pandemic.

 Despite the challenges of geography, clergy and laypeople gather for diocesan events on a regular basis.
 Diocesan meetings and events are held in a variety of locations to make driving time more equitable and expose people to the full breadth of the diocese.
 Annual Diocesan Convention has been downsized from two days to one to encourage delegate diversity by limiting the time and travel commitment required to attend.
-Each spring the diocese offers an education and networking day called “Spring Training” when lay members and clergy gather to participate in a day of workshops on a wide variety of topics.
-These activities have been held mostly virtually during the COVID-19 pandemic.
+In 2023, we added a day for the diocese to worship together at the Cathedral, moving regular convention worship to a separate Diocesan Convocation.
+The diocese offers education on a wide variety of topics throughout the year that also serve as networking opportunities for laity and clergy.